The Modern Treaty Era

 Social Development Bonds, Social Impact Bonds, or Development Impact Bonds are a very new kind of financial instrument.
 There are four parties involved: the investor, the implementer, the evaluator, and the donor.

 Here’s how it works: the investor gives money to the implementer for a program, by buying the implementer’s social development bond.
 After a set period of time, an evaluator judges whether the program has been successful.
 If the program has been successful, the donor pays the investor the face value of the bond, plus interest.
-If it has not been successful, the donor pays nothing or some fraction of the face value of the bond, so that the lender makes a negative rate of return on the investment.
+If it has not been successful, the donor pays nothing or some fraction of the face value of the bond, so that the investor makes a negative rate of return on the investment.

 “Restoring the Sacred Bond” is a program funded by a social development bond in August 2019.
 The program is run by the Manitoba Indigenous Doula Initiative and offers high-risk Indigenous mothers the support of doulas, people trained in prenatal, birth delivery, and post-natal care of mothers and infants.[10]